Covered California Minimum Coverage: The Least Expensive Plan

 - It is available to people who are under age 30.*

 - This plan does not qualify for a subsidy through Covered California.
 You would be paying the full price for this plan.
 If you qualify for premium assistance, you may pay less for a Bronze Plan.

 - This plan includes free preventative care.

 - This plan also includes 3 free primary care office visits (in-network only) per person per year that are in-network only.

-- This plan has a $7,150 individual deductible and is not available on a family basis.
+- This plan has a $8,150 individual deductible and $16,300 on a family basis.
 This means you pay full cost for all your medical services until or if you meet the deductible.

-- The out of pocket maximum is $7,150 for an individual.
+- The out of pocket maximum is $8,150 for an individual and $16,300 for a family.
 Once your deductible has been met, your out of pocket is also met, and your insurance kicks in at 100% for all in-network services until the end of the calendar year.

 Is the Minimum Coverage Plan Right for Me?

 The most important consideration for the Minimum Coverage plan is whether or not you qualify for a premium tax credit.
 View Covered California income limits to determine this.

 If you do not qualify for a subsidy, then this plan might fit your needs best in the following situations: